melharfi/MELHARFI-2D-Game-Engine/README.md

 What is 2D Game Engine?

 ### Response 1
-The 2D game engine is a library that you can integrate into your existing project and lets you build games or graphics representations.
+The 2D game engine is a library you can integrate into your existing project and lets you build games or graphics representations.
 The engine already handles many details about initializing game parameters, screens, and events.
 You won't have to get bored with the gritty details and then create a game in some few lines of code.

 ### Question 2
 Why another 2D game engine while there are dozens of them?

 ### Response 2 :
 In reality, I have a passion for creating games it was some couple of years.
 I just wanted to create a game like you right now.

-my favorite games were always 2D especially RPG/MMORPGs. you'll soon see that there's not a lot of 2D MMORPG games (good ones), nor 2D games engines, maybe some old ones, but they are no longer supported, like SDL or XNA(reported to MONO by now).
+My favorite games were always 2D especially RPG/MMORPGs.
+You'll soon see that there's not a lot of 2D MMORPG games (good ones), nor 2D games engines, maybe some old ones, but they are no longer supported, like SDL or XNA(reported to MONO by now).
-You'll soon get stuck and no one can help you as i already try them.
+You'll soon get stuck and no one can help you as i already try them and documentation is poor.
 In the other hand, I was only familiar with C# language and the .NET technology, so most of the engines was in C++.

 ### Question 3
 What distinguishes it from the others 2D Game Engines

 ### Response 3:
-create a game is not that hard using any library/engine you want with some peace of code given to help you to start, BUT the big problem I found is when I need to create some GUI (Graphic User Interface "controls") to interact with user, as a Chat Box, Text Input, Buttons, copy/paste / click i didn't find any clue
+create a game is not that hard using any library/engine you want with some peace of code given to help you to start, BUT the big problem I found is when I need to create some GUI (Graphic User Interface "controls") to interact with user, as a Chat Box, Text Input, Buttons, copy/paste / click ... i didn't find any clue

-So you have to create all of them programmatically and design them and I know that create a game is easier than creating a controls itself because it needs to handle some windows events like click/Keyboard on the shape and so many other stuff ... you know it's really complicated.
+So you have to create all of them programmatically and design them and I know that create a game is easier than creating a controls itself because it needs to handle some advanced windows events like click/Keyboard on the shape and so many other stuff ... you know it's really complicated.

-In fact, there are some GUI Engines but it was ugly as far as i know, or not in the same language (C++) or it needs special configuration, working only with DirectX or not free ... oh my god.
+In fact, there are some GUI Engines but i found them ugly as far as i know, or not in the same language (C++) or it needs special configuration, working only with DirectX or not free ... oh my god.

-So I just wanted to use the same controls that all we know, those of Windows, pretty good and perfect.
+I just wanted to use the same controls that all we know, those of Windows, pretty good and perfect.

 I soon get frustrated by that obstacle, and I found NO game engine that integrates some GUI inside.

 All the engine use the DirectX technology to create games, and if you've done some try in programming with that technology you should know how it's hard to interact with the DirectX, so complicated FOR ME, so I wanted something simple,

-Another problem was the handling of Mouse Event because you should program yourself and I didn't find it already supported in any engines.
+Another problem was the interaction between object drawn and mouse handling Event because you should program it yourself and I didn't find it already supported in any engines.

 Another problem was to integrate a network library to make my game multiplayer.